rajat5ranjan/AV-Innoplexus-Hack-Saving-Lives-with-AI/README.md

 The counts of exact match, partial match, false positives and false negatives is summed across all sentences in the test set and overall F1 Score is the leaderboard score.

 Please find the script for the evaluation metric implemented in Python at this [link](https://gist.github.com/frenzy2106/3a12b7fefeb33941edea45d881d6f81a)

+# Approach

+* Tried NB with simple TF-ID features which gave ~58.XX
+* Used sklearn crf_suite and F1 score increased to ~75 and tried to build some more features which resulted in melt down, finally optimized parameters